 The General Counsel and Corporate Secretary is responsible for corporate governance matters, including the Board of Directors, our Code of Conduct, corporate policies and questions about the Securities and Exchange Commission.
-Call 313.774.3174 ext.
-5 to report violations of our standards related to inside information or insider trading, or for questions about DT Midstream's Board of Directors or corporate policies.
+Call 313.774.2630 to report violations of our standards related to inside information or insider trading, or for questions about DT Midstream's Board of Directors or corporate policies.

-To view corporate policies, visit the DT Midstream intranet and search "policies."
+To view corporate policies, visit the DT Midstream SharePoint site and click "Company Policy."
+Follow the link titled "Company Policies" for all corporate policies.